-Airplanes produce significant quantities of carbon emisions, and those spacious first-class seats take up 50% more space than do normal seats.
+Airplanes produce significant quantities of carbon emissions, and those spacious first-class seats take up 50% more space than do normal seats.
 That means you’e responsible for 50% more of that plane’s carbon emissions than economy passengers.

 Invest in environmentally-friendly businesses

 If a company puts effort into improving their environmental practices, they likely have some information about it on their website.
-Do some reseach prior to investing, and then give your support to companies with positive environmental track records.
+Do some research prior to investing, and then give your support to companies with positive environmental track records.

 Drive less.
 Buy and rent smaller cars.

 Eat at a restaurant closer to home, or stay home and eat.
 Get yourself a good book and try the local public transport sometime (it’s probably improved since the last time you used it!).
-And next time you buy or rent a car, go with a fuel-effcient small car unless you have a true need for a large vehicle.
+And next time you buy or rent a car, go with a fuel-efficient small car unless you have a true need for a large vehicle.